Benning Potoa’e finds comfort on Huskies’ defensive line to ‘cause havoc and make a huge mess’

 Potoa’e is still shaping that identity, both on the field and off of it.
 Malloe described Onwuzurike as the position group’s emotional leader.
 He sets the tone, and he had the advantage of learning how from former defensive linemen Greg Gaines and Vita Vea.

-Potoa’e, on the other end, is new to the room.
+Potoa’e, on the other hand, is new to the room.
 That means adding to the collective personality in his own way.

 “We don’t want to put too much pressure on him,” Malloe said.
 “We just want Benning to be Benning. … We want Benning to focus on his responsibility (on the field) first.
 You can see it.
 When he gets confident, he gets really excited.
 As long as he’s getting excited, we’re doing pretty good as a group.”